chembl/FPSim2/docs/user_guide/similarity.md

     ```

 === "On disk"
-    For on-disk similarity searches (slower but doesn't require loading the entire fingerprint file into memory), use the `FPSim2Engine.on_disk_similarity` function.
-This is useful for databases larger than the available system memory:
+    Use the `FPSim2Engine.on_disk_similarity` function to run similarity searches on disk.
+This method is much slower but suitable when working with databases larger than available RAM.
+To use **ONLY** if the dataset doesn't fit in memory.

     ```python
     from FPSim2 import FPSim2Engine